Haoran-S/TSP-DNN/README.md

 All codes have been tested successfully on Python 3.6.0 with TensorFlow 1.0.0 and Numpy 1.12.0 support.

 References:
 [1] Haoran Sun, Xiangyi Chen, Qingjiang Shi, Mingyi Hong, Xiao Fu, and Nikos D. Sidiropoulos.
-"Learning to optimize: Training deep neural networks for wireless resource management."
-Signal Processing Advances in Wireless Communications (SPAWC), 2017 IEEE 18th International Workshop on.
-IEEE, 2017.
+"Learning to optimize: Training deep neural networks for wireless resource management." in proceedings of the 18th International Workshop on Signal Processing Advances in Wireless Communications (SPAWC),  IEEE, 2017.

 version 1.0 -- February 2017.